daviddamilola/Way-Farer-API/README.md

 * Users can login
 * Users can book a seat on a trip.
 * Users can delete their booking.
-* Users can get a list of filtered trips based on origin.
-* Users can get a list of filtered trips based on destination.
-* Users can specify their seat numbers when making a booking.

 ### Admin
 * Admin can create a trip.